-Project RESPONSE – Multi-Agency Response for Reporting on Gender-Based Violence in Maternal Health Services is a two-year project, co-funded by the European Commission under the Daphne Programme to provide capacity building in five European countries in order to increase disclosure in patients and referral to specialized services for survivors of gender-based violence in maternal health settings, using a rights-based, gender-sensitive and survivor-centered approach.
+Project RESPONSE – Multi-Agency Response for Reporting on Gender-Based Violence in Maternal Health Services is a two-year project, funded by the Rights, Equality and Citizenship (REC) Programme (2014-2020) of the European Union, to provide capacity building in five European countries in order to increase disclosure in patients and referral to specialized services for survivors of gender-based violence in maternal health settings, using a rights-based, gender-sensitive and survivor-centered approach.

 This project was built on the Daphne supported IMPLEMENT Project (2014-2016) in which 5 of the RESPONSE partners participated in (Austria, Germany, France, Romania, UK-trainers) by using the IMPLEMENT Training Manual developed to target GBV identification in emergency departments and adapt it to train maternal health teams who will have numerous contacts with survivors through the maternal health visits.

 • women who seek routine prenatal care during pregnancy and perinatal support up to one year after pregnancy and are victims of GBV;

 • trainers who will provide capacity-building seminars within their respective maternity health settings;

 • health care professionals and social workers within the health setting who are not equipped to assist victims of GBV with their specialized needs;

 • health professional students who don’t receive any education on identification of GBV; and health sector policy makers at the national level who are responsible for allocating the resources and institutional measures for specialized support for victims during pregnancy in the health care setting.